looma/loomaai/README.md

 1. Clone [Looma-II](https://github.com/looma/Looma-II) and follow the setup instructions in README
    1. Ensure the Looma-II docker-compose is running
-2. Run `make` - this could take a few minutes
+2. Run `make` (build the streamlit image) - this could take a few minutes
-3. Run `docker-compose up`
+3. Run `docker-compose up` - (start qdrant and streamlit containers)
 4. Navigate to [http://localhost:47000/loomaai](http://localhost:47000/loomaai) to access the dashboard

 ## Setup for Developers